-There are no events for Cycling.
+There are no events for Tour de France.
 See more events for Cycling.

 The Tour de France is part of a series of 3-week-long races known as The Grand Tours.
 The Grand Tours are the only races that are allowed to last longer than 14 days, and apart from the Tour de France, there are the Giro d'Italia and the Vuelta a España.

 Whilst each one of The Grand Tours is pretty significant, the Tour de France is considered the most important out of the 3, to the extent that it's even considered to be the most important cycling race on the globe.
 This is partly because the Tour de France is the oldest of The Grand Tours.